-When apples, crabapples or hawthorn are infected, the infection site on the leaf turns into a yellow/orange spot.
-As the season progresses, this spot will develop further and forms tube-like structures.
+When apples, crabapples, or hawthorn are infected, the infection site on the leaf turns into a yellow/orange spot.
+As the season progresses, this spot will develop further and form tube-like structures.
 The fruit of apples and hawthorns can also be infected.
 Spores are eventually released and will germinate on eastern red-cedars if conditions are correct.
 This alternate host cycle keeps on repeating.

 It should be noted that some apple varieties are more susceptible to cedar-apple rust than others.
 Also, not all junipers are host to cedar-apple rust.
 Chinese junipers (Juniperus chinensis) are not as susceptible to cedar-apple rust as are Eastern Redcedar and its numerous cultivars.
 Control of cedar-apple rust can be obtained by pruning off all galls found on junipers should they be infected.
 However, Eastern Redcedar is a native plant that is quite commonly found in abundance in the wild so it will be impossible to eradicate all sources of spores of cedar-apple rust.

 There is a lot of misleading information on the internet about this.
 I must advise you that the pesticide label is the “law”.
-What is printed on it is there to guide you to get good results and assuming it is applied in a safe manner of application.
-The directions on the backside of the pesticide container will tell you what rate to apply, when to apply, what crop it is safe to apply to, and what disease issue can be prevented for each crop by using that fungicide.
-You will also find a statement that reads “It is in violation of Federal Law to use this product in a manner inconsistent with its labeling”.
+What is printed on it is there to guide you to get good results and assume it is applied in a safe manner of application.
+The directions on the backside of the pesticide container will tell you what rate to apply when to apply, what crop it is safe to apply to, and what disease issue can be prevented for each crop by using that fungicide.
+You will also find a statement that reads “It violates Federal Law to use this product in a manner inconsistent with its labeling”.